katisunray/katisunray.github.io/src/content/pages/about.md

       About Kati Sunray STUDIO
       </h1>
       <p class="text-xl text-neutral-700 leading-relaxed">
-        Creating heartfelt gifts that celebrate the beautiful chaos and precious moments of family life.
+        Creating heartfelt gifts that cherish the simple and precious moments of family life and celebrate presence with our little ones.
       </p>
     </div>
   </div>